CNA-Tech/PKS-Ninja/LabGuides/PksVeleroBackupRestore/readme.md

 tar xvf velero-v1.0.0-alpha.1-linux-amd64.tar.gz
 ```

-## Step 2:  Login to PKS and validate the planespotter app
+## Step 2:  Validate the planespotter app

 2.1 Login to pks witht he command , when prompted use the password as VMware1!